-- 16 of the 18 pharmacies are commissioned to provide this service. - There is no pharmacy providing the service in the south of the locality. - The service will also be provided by GP practices and sexual health clinics. - There is a growing focus on long-acting reversible contraception for eligible females. - 15 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
+- 14 of the 18 pharmacies are commissioned to provide this service. - There is no pharmacy providing the service in the south of the locality. - The service will also be provided by GP practices and sexual health clinics. - There is a growing focus on long-acting reversible contraception for eligible females. - 15 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
 Three said that they do not but could make adjustments.

-Based on the above, the Health Board has not identified any current or future needs for this service within the locality.
+Based on the above, the Health Board has identified the current need for a pharmacy to provide the service in Marshfield.